2011Canada/project-1-Stephen491/README.md

 ## To-do list:

 * Storing passwords in the database as salted hashes
-* Verifying file types of uploaded receipts from the backend
+* Verifying file types of uploaded receipts from the backend to ensure they are of a valid type
 * Creating an error page for when the user enters in an invalid or unauthorized request to the system

 ## Getting Started